quanser/Quanser_Academic_Resources/docs/pc_setup.md

 - Download Python 3.11 or 3.12 through the Python foundation website (https://www.python.org/downloads/windows/).
 **Make sure to click on  the _Add Python to PATH_ option in the first screen of the installer**.

+- If you do not have QUARC installed (due to virtual devices only or Python only setup), download [Quanser SDK](https://github.com/quanser/quanser_sdk), this GitHub repository links to both Windows and Linux versions.

 ### If you are ONLY using Python (No MATLAB/Simulink)
-- Download [Quanser SDK](https://github.com/quanser/quanser_sdk), this GitHub repository links to both Windows and Linux versions.

 - If you are going to use Quanser's virtual devices, download [Quanser Interactive Labs](https://qlabs.quanserdocs.com/en/latest/Get%20Started.html).